Abraham Laboriel

-Abraham Laboriel López Sr. (born July 17, 1947) is a Mexican-American bassist who has played on over 4,000 recordings and soundtracks.
+Abraham Laboriel López (born July 17, 1947) is a Mexican-American bassist who has played on over 4,000 recordings and soundtracks.
 Guitar Player magazine called him "the most widely used session bassist of our time".
 Laboriel is the father of drummer Abe Laboriel Jr. and of producer, songwriter, and film composer Mateo Laboriel.
-He is ranked No. 42 on Bass Player magazine's list of "The 100 Greatest Bass Players of All Time".

-Biography
+Early life, family and education

 Laboriel was born in Mexico City.
 His brother was Mexican rock singer Johnny Laboriel, and his sister is Mexican singer, film and television actress Ella Laboriel.
 Their parents were Garifuna immigrants from Honduras.
 The family was devoutly Catholic.

-His father Juan José Laboriel started as a cab driver but in the 1920's became an integral part of the entertainment business in Mexico as a founding member of the actor's, musician's, composer's and film worker's associations, eventually becoming involved in over 200 films in various capacities.
-A classically trained guitarist, he switched to bass guitar while studying at the Berklee College of Music, graduating in 1972.
-It was during this time that Laboriel learned the importance of versatility as a musician.
+His father Juan José Laboriel started as a cab driver but in the 1920s became an integral part of the entertainment business in Mexico as a founding member of the actors', musicians', composers' and film workers' associations, eventually becoming involved in over 200 films in various capacities.

+Abraham received classical training as a guitarist, but he switched to bass guitar while studying at the Berklee College of Music, graduating in 1972.
+During this time, he learned the importance of versatility as a musician.

+Career

 Henry Mancini encouraged Laboriel to move to Los Angeles, California, to pursue a recording career, which he did in 1976.
 He struggled to find work for two years, before finding his first gig on a road tour with Olivia Newton-John.
 After a consequent European tour with Al Jarreau, Laboriel settled into a full-time studio career in Los Angeles.